postfixadmin/postfixadmin/VIRTUAL_VACATION/PHP_README.md

 # PostfixAdmin Virtual Vacation for PHP CLI

-This is an initial PHP CLI modernization of `VIRTUAL_VACATION/vacation.pl`.
+This is a PHP CLI implementation of `VIRTUAL_VACATION/vacation.pl`.
 It preserves the original Postfix transport model and credits its historical contributors in `VIRTUAL_VACATION/Contributions.txt`.

-> **Current status:** setup, diagnostics, SMTP testing, and read-only message
+> **Current status:** complete Vacation transport plus setup, diagnostics,
-> inspection.
-This version does not query Vacation records, track
+> SMTP testing, and read-only message inspection.
+It reads Postfix pipe input,
-> notifications, or send vacation replies.
-Do not replace `vacation.pl` in
+> resolves aliases, enforces notification intervals, builds the automatic
-> Postfix `master.cf` yet.
+> reply, and delivers it through SMTP or an optional `sendmail` executable.

 ## 1. Install the single runtime file